-How Hypur reduces cargebacks
+How Hypur reduces chargebacks

 Hypur Pay transactions have a significantly lower risk of chargebacks.
 That’s because we use direct, account-to-account transfers.
-Consumers need to use their Personal Access Code (PAC), so these transactions are seen as personally authorized by the financial institutions.
+Consumers need to use their Personal Access Code (PAC), so these transactions are seen as personally authorized by financial institutions.

 Hypur transactions are clear on a consumer’s statement.
-Unlike shady payment schemes that might list a dispensary visit as purchase at a flower shop, payments with Hypur are clearly stated as such on the bank statement.
+Unlike shady payment schemes that might list a dispensary visit as a purchase at a flower shop, payments with Hypur are clearly stated as such on the bank statement.
 This makes payments less confusing for your customers, plus reduces the likelihood that their bank or credit union will authorize a chargeback without a valid reason.